 In a survey reported on TruckStop.com, 56% of drivers reported carrying more loads in the third quarter of 2021 compared to 2020.
 The industry needs 96,000 new truckers annually to keep up with current demand and experts forecast that the driver shortage could climb to nearly 240,000 in the coming year.

 However, despite the increased demand, H&M Bay continues to deliver.
 We are proud to say that our truckers are responsible for 7,000 shipments and 20 million pounds transported weekly across the U.S. and this hard work and commitment has resulted in more than 10 consecutive years of earning the distinction of a “Top 3PL & Cold Storage Provider.”

 The independent truckers that work with H&M Bay help to make the wheels of the company go round, and there aren’t enough words to showcase our appreciation for them.

-Despite all the havoc in the supply chain that the trucking industry has encountered, during this celebratory week we remember just why truckers are so important.
+Despite all the havoc in the supply chain that the trucking industry has encountered, during Truck Driver Appreciation Week we remember just why truckers are so important.